Sikandar Khan Ghazi: Career

 Following the conquest, Sikandar was made the wazir and ruled over Sylhet.
 He reportedly ruled from modern-day Badarpur in Karimganj towards the east of the Sylhet region.
 Ghazi's drawing room can be seen in the village of Gorkapon sitting on the banks of the Barak River.

 Death

 Khan drowned whilst journeying on a boat to catch fish in at the junction of the Surma, Barak and Kushiyara rivers in Badarpur.
 His body was never found.
-Due to this he is considered a shahid (martyr) in Islam.
+Due to this he is considered a shaheed (martyr) in Islam.
 He was succeeded by Haydar Ghazi, who was appointed by Shah Jalal himself.
 This shows that Khan's death took place before 1346, which was the year of Shah Jalal's death.
 There is a poem found in the biography of Shah Jalal, Tarikh-e-Jalali, which mentions the incident.